-Likewise, prolonged stay at the CRB register further taints one’s credit history and ultimately results to a decline in the credit score.
+Moreover, prolonged stay at the CRB register taints one’s credit history and ultimately results to a decline in the credit score.

-Therefore, it is usually advisable to clear any outstanding loans as soon as possible so as to preserve one’s credit score.
+As a result, it is advisable to clear any outstanding loans as soon as possible so as to preserve one’s credit score.

-Click this link to check if you are blacklisted by CRB.
+Click this link to check if blacklisted by CRB.
 If you are unfortunate enough to have landed at the CRB, don’t worry.

 Follow the below steps to get cleared from CRB.